adokter/vol2bird/README.md

 * `pyvol2bird` is a python wrapper for the library

-for compiling the code run `./configure --with-confuse=DIR`, with `DIR` the directory of your libconfuse installation
+for compiling the code run `./configure --with-confuse=DIR`, with `DIR` the root directory of your libconfuse installation (containing subfolders `DIR/include` and `DIR/lib` with the libconfuse include and library files)

 for running the code on a baltrad node add the paths listed in `lib/ldlib.txt` to `LD_LIBRARY_PATH`